matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 and provide a link to it).

-A [solution adapted from the one proposed by @MurzNN](https://github.com/matrix-org/matrix-doc/pull/1767#issuecomment-787431678) is to define event like this one
+A [solution adapted from the one proposed by @MurzNN](https://github.com/matrix-org/matrix-doc/pull/1767#issuecomment-787431678) is to define events like this one

 ```json
 {